vtruo009/Parsley/src/server/README.md

     <img src='../../screenshots/integrated-connection.png' alt='integrated-connection' style='width: 60%' />

-5. Click on 3-dot menu of the database and click "Copy link to view"

-6. Paste it on the page or any text editor and copy the string between "/" and "?" to obtain the database ID

 ### Environment Variables :palm_tree:

 1. Create a `.env` file at root directory of the cloned project

+2. Go back to newly created integration page, click show and copy Notion Secret

-2. Create an env variable and paste the database ID.
+3. Create an env variable and paste the secret key.
 For example:

-    ```NOTION_DATABASE_ID=1234567890abcdefg```

-3. Go back to newly created integration page, click show and copy Notion Secret

-4. Create an env variable and paste the secret key.
-For example:

-    ```NOTION_SECRET=<secret_super secretive notion secret>```
+    ```NOTION_SECRET=<secret_super-secretive-notion-secret>```

 > **_NOTE:_** an optional variable `PORT` can be set in the `.env` file.
 If not set, then default will be port 3000.